OpenBB-finance/OpenBB/website/content/sdk/usage/intros/stocks/fundamental-analysis.md

 ### SHRS

-The top 10 mutual funds holding the stock are retrived with:
+The top 10 mutual funds holding the stock are retrieved with:

 ```python
 openbb.stocks.fa.shrs(symbol = 'COST', holder = 'mutualfund')